iiasa/Condor_run_R/configuring.md

 Default value: `c("GAMS")` for `Condor_run.R`.

-Requirement expressions that select the execute points (EPs) to submit to based on their capabilities.
+Requirement expressions that select the execution points (EPs) to submit to based on their capabilities.
 The expressions must all evaluated to True for an EP to be selected.
 For convenience, bare ClassId identifiers are accepted and converted to valid `<identifier> =?= True` expressions.

 Requirements expressions `'OpSys ==  "LINUX"'` and `'Arch == "X86_64"` respectively select EPs that run the Linux operating system and have a 64-bit AMD/Intel processor architecture.
 Using `'OpSys ==  "WINDOWS"'` you can select Windows EPs. **Such OS and architecture selection is normally not necessary** because by default, when omitting such requirements, EPs are required to have the same `OpSys` and `Arch` as the machine you submit from, which is likely the desired behavior.
 However, if your code can run on both Linux and Windows—for example because it is Python code, and a Python interpreter is available on all EPs—add ```'OpSys == "LINUX" || OpSys == "WINDOWS"'``` as a requirement.